Ricky Burns: Burns vs. Moses

 On 26 January 2012, Burns was installed as WBO lightweight champion after former champion Juan Manuel Márquez moved up a division to welterweight.
 Ricky defended his WBO lightweight title against Namibian fighter Paulus Moses.
 He will have the homefield advantage with the fight being held in Braehead Arena, Glasgow.
 Burns said, "It's great news about the title but it's back to reality and training hard for what will be a tough title defence against Moses in my homecoming in Scotland.
-For the last 10 years I’ve been grafting away in my career.
+For the last 10 years I've been grafting away in my career.
 But in the last couple of years it has really taken off with me beating Roman Martinez and then beating a great warrior like Katsidis to put me up there with the best in the world."
 Ricky would go on to successfully defend his title via a unanimous points win, with Moses outboxed by Ricky, who was awarded victory 119–110,120–110,117–111 by the three judges.

 Burns vs. Mitchell

-In June 2012 it was confirmed after months of negotiations that Burns' next fight will be another defence of his WBO lightweight title, against former WBO Inter-Continental lightweight champion Kevin Mitchell on 22 September 2012.
+In June 2012 it was confirmed after months of negotiations that Burns's next fight will be another defence of his WBO lightweight title, against former WBO Inter-Continental lightweight champion Kevin Mitchell on 22 September 2012.
 In front of a sold out Scottish Exhibition and Conference Centre Burns turned in a career best performance to defeat Mitchell via fourth-round TKO.
 Burns looked the much bigger man on fight night and seemed to recognise this adopting a more aggressive style, he was gaining control of the fight by the 4th round out boxing Mitchell he would go on to knock Mitchell down twice in round 4 in the last minute of round 4 and a further onslaught forced the referee to stop the fight.
 After such a dominant performance, Burns was able to make a legitimate claim to being of the best at 135 pounds.